carloskiki/rpi-devenv/README.md

 - When running with QEMU, the AUX_ENABLES register is already enabled, so when we try to acquire the lock we fail and panic, which is why we couldn't see the uart output to stdio before.
 Interesting.

+- The theoretical maximal address for the chip is 0x20000000 (512MB)

 ## The Bootloader

 This is a very simple bootloader (or specifically a chain loader) that loads a binary from the Mini UART.